Using Antibiotics Wisely

 - In a catheterized resident, minimum criteria include:

 - Any one of the following after alternate explanations have been excluded: fever [> 37.9°C (100°F) or a 1.5° C (2.4°F) increase above baseline on at least two occasions over the past 12 hours], flank pain, shaking chills, new onset delirium

-Note that confusion alone is not symptom of UTI in non-catheterized resident.
+Note that confusion alone is not a symptom of UTI in non-catheterized residents.

 - In a non-catheterized resident, the minimum criteria include:

-Nurses: Before calling physician/nurse practitioner, reassess for presence of minimum criteria (see Practice Change Recommendation #5) for a UTI in order to inform recommendation.
+Nurses: Before calling a physician/nurse practitioner, reassess for the presence of minimum criteria (see Practice Change Recommendation #5) for a UTI in order to inform recommendation.

 - Don’t prescribe antibiotics before first asking why a urine culture was submitted, and if the initial reason has improved already without antibiotic treatment, don’t treat